dCache/dcache/README.md

 ======

-__dCache__ is a system for storing and retrieving huge amounts of data, distributed among a large number of heterogenous server nodes, under a single virtual filesystem tree with a variety of standard access methods.
+__dCache__ is a system for storing and retrieving huge amounts of data, distributed among a large number of heterogeneous server nodes, under a single virtual filesystem tree with a variety of standard access methods.
 Depending on the Persistency Model, dCache provides methods for exchanging data with backend (tertiary) Storage Systems as well